Universal Standards of Conduct, Beauty, and Truth: A Modern Perspective

 It’s like the metric system.

-The meter was originally defined as 1/40,000,000th of the polar circumference of the Earth, then as the length of a particular bar of platinum-iridium alloy; then in terms of the wavelength of light emitted by a specified atomic transition; and now is defined as the distance travelled by light in an absolute vacuum during 1/299,792,458 of a second. — Wikipedia entry
+The meter was originally defined as 1/40,000,000th of the polar circumference of the Earth, then as the length of a particular bar of platinum-iridium alloy; then in terms of the wavelength of light emitted by a specified atomic transition; and now is defined as the distance traveled by light in an absolute vacuum during 1/299,792,458 of a second. — Wikipedia entry

 On a side note, the reason for the change was that each time the standard was moved to something less and less variable.
 The size of the earth changes over time, the length of a bar erodes over time.
 The wavelength of light emitted differs based on the composition of the atmosphere.
 Finally they settled on the speed of light in a vacuum (which is a constant).
 In science the reason for all this is that when you have a disagreement on the measure of something, you can always go back and find the standard and re-calibrate your calculations.